We’re Built To

-Manufacturing employs more than 51,000 people in DuPage County.
+Manufacturing employs more than 54,000 people in DuPage County.
 It’s a major part of our region’s heritage, making the right conditions for job-creation in other fields and leading to major economic growth.
-The 5th-largest industry in the County, manufacturing will help build the future of DuPage.
+One of the largest industries in the County, manufacturing will help build the future of DuPage.

 WE HAVE ROOM TO GROW

-- DuPage County continues to have the lowest industrial vacancy rate in the region at 5.4%, which has been declining almost continuously for the last five years.
+- DuPage County has among the lowest industrial vacancy rates in the region at 3.6%.

-- The average rate for industrial properties is $5.14/nnn.
+- The average rate for industrial properties is $8.36/nnn.

 OUR PLAN IS THE DIFFERENCE.